jcolag/silver-bat-01-seeking-refuge/text/12-mercy.md

 "*Is* still about, unfortunately, Hawkshaw.
 Our rescuer turned out to be another not so great person who gave me an earful about selling the impure back to GORGON."

-"You can drop the codenames," Alexia points out.
+"You can drop the code names," Alexia points out.
 "When you're trapped for an hour with a hundred people who have been through all this right alongside us, they've more than earned our names."

 "Definitely a fair point."
 We move everybody off the side of the road.
-I scavenge through the cab to find a couple of blankets to keep the Sun off of us and a little bit of food and water that I suspect Cole didn't drug.
+I scavenge through the cab to find a couple of blankets to keep the Sun off us and a bit of food and water that I suspect Cole didn't drug.
 "I apologize it's not much and I don't know what our next step is, but it's something.
 Everybody rest while we come up with a plan."

 I share the story with them, from driving by the Wooster Amalgamated depot and getting drugged to fighting Cole to finding the truck damaged and finally getting it to a complete stop.